urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     However, if you reassign the copied reference inside the method to a new object, this reassignment does not affect the original reference.
       The original reference outside the method still points to the original object

-Default values
-  When declared locally, primitives doesn't have a default value: they must be explicitly initialized before used However in instance or static fields, if no initialization value is provided, primitives will be initialized with default values
-    char
-      '\u0000'
-    boolean
-      false
-    int
-      0
-    double
-      0.0
-    float
-      0.0f
-    long
-      0L
-  null is the default value of all reference data types (Object, String, Boolean, Integer, etc)

 4 types of references in Java
   Strong/Hard